ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/microbial_representation.md

 multiplying the [carbon use
 efficiency](./environmental_links.md#microbial-growth-efficiency) by the maximum rate of {term}`LMWC` uptake.
-This will only be the growth rate when the microbial group is carbon (rather than nitrogen or phosphorus limited).
+This will only be the growth rate when the microbial group is carbon limited (rather than nitrogen or phosphorus limited).
 Each microbial group has a stoichiometry for new biomass, which is an weighted average of their cellular biomass stoichiometric ratios and the stoichiometric ratios of the extracellular enzymes that they produce.
 This is average is weighted by the fraction of new biomass allocation to growth vs each type of enzyme production.
 The limitation that each nutrient places on carbon assimilation is then found by multiplying the stoichiometric ratio for each nutrient by the sum of the maximum uptake rates for all forms of the nutrient (organic and inorganic).
-The actual growth rate is then found as
+The actual growth rate is then found (following Liebig's law of the minimum) as

 $$G = min(G_C,G_N,G_P),$$